teodesian/TestRail-Perl/README.md

 * Setting test run statuses

 Basically everything needed to sync up automated test runs to the test management DB.
-TODO: alter tests so that you can keep in sync.

 > my $url = "http://some.testrail.install/";
 >